KindaHangry/website-investing/site/content/posts/What-Is-Litecoin.md

 ---
 title: "What is Litecoin?"
-date: 2021-06-06T19:47:32-07:00
+date: 2021-07-17T01:08:32-07:00
-draft: true
+draft: false
 ---

 ## What is Litecoin?

 Litecoin is widely known as the silver to Bitcoin's gold.
-It is a lighter version of Bitcoin, meaning that transactions are a faster and cheaper.
+It is a lighter version of Bitcoin, meaning that transactions are faster and cheaper.
 Similar to Bitcoin, it follows a Proof of Work (PoW) consensus model.
 This means that miners are used to mine and secure the Litecoin blockchain.
-It is a veteran in the cryptocurrency space and was based off of Bitcoin.
+It is a veteran in the cryptocurrency space and was based on Bitcoin.
 The goal of Litecoin is to become the real-world currency that is used to send and buy things.

 ## What Problem Is It Solving?